 Year 9 at Mooroolbark College provides opportunities for students to pick from a range of elective subjects for the first time.
 This is where students can really blossom and spread their wings into areas of their interest and choice.

-Students will study core subjects of English, Mathematics, Science, Health, World of Work and Physical Education each semester.
-They must also choose on elective unit from each of the Technology, the Arts and Humanities area.
+Students will study core subjects of Art, English, Mathematics, Science, Health, World of Work and Physical Education each semester.
+They must also choose on elective unit from each of the Technology and Humanities area.
 The remaining electives can be chosen from any of the Key Learning Areas.

 Opportunity to become a Middle School Captain is also a major role students can apply for, to develop their leadership qualities prior to entering into their senior studies.